gallochris/gallochris.github.io/gallochris-hugo/content/_index.md

 And this is a place for me to stay curious.

 I help teams build better software.
 I have experience in customer operations, support engineering, and product management.
-My focus is understanding what customers and teammates are trying to do, and helping them make progress.
-I work remotely from my home in Charlotte, North Carolina.
+My focus is understanding what customers and teammates are trying to do, and helping them _make progress_.

+I work remotely from my home in **Charlotte, North Carolina**.

 A list of current and past side projects:

--   [R scraps](https://github.com/gallochris/R_scraps): code for any of the chart/graphs I'm creating while learning how to use [R](https://www.r-project.org/).
+-   [caRolina](https://github.com/gallochris/R_scraps): sharing code while learning how to use [R](https://www.r-project.org/).
 -   [books.hotdogsandeggs.com](https://books.hotdogsandeggs.com/#/): list of notes from books I've read.
 -   [blog.hotdogsandeggs.com](https://blog.hotdogsandeggs.com/): where I share some of my writing or thinking.
 -   [dadgumboxscores.com](https://dadgumboxscores.com): find any UNC